 - I made a serious attempt at stopping to flick other people off.

-- I learned to… respect the DMV just like any other American.
+- I learned to… respect the DMV just like every other American.

 - I experimented with 133 new activities, sports, or professions.